khalifenizar/writing/valve/email-sniper.md

 Dear Valve,

 I'm writing to apply for the position of *Senior Software Engineer—Web Applications*.
-I don't want to take up much of your time, but here's an interesting message sent by someone I believe you are familiar with before his *untimely*... accident.
+I don't want to take up much of your time, but here's an interesting message written by someone I believe you were familiar with.
+It was sent before his *untimely*... accident.
 Right, accident.

 > Dear [REDACTED],
 >